cmgao/SOCI290/README.md

 # SOCI290

-# Final project - HIV prevalence and risk analysis using k-means algorithm and geographic plto
+# Final project - HIV prevalence and risk analysis using k-means algorithm and geographic plot